All Events Matter, All People Matter

 I always preferred participating in more than one event.
 I enjoyed all track and field events and thrived with a more-is-better attitude by competing in multiple events.

-Massive improvements happen when people come together for the common good of an organization, understand and appreciate others' roles, and check their egos at the door.
+Massive improvements can happen when people come together for the common good of an organization, understand and appreciate others' roles, and check their egos at the door.

 When you work in a world of systems and interconnectedness, you learn compassion for all people, their positions, and the details about why every person and function is essential.

-It taught me in a hands-on, experiential way that you can always do more, be more, and connect more with others than you are led to believe.
+The Ultimate Runner race taught me in a hands-on, experiential way that you can always do more, be more, and connect more with others than you are led to believe.

 No person and no event are disposable.
+All bring incredible value to the team.

 Blessings,